vaniday/NiceQueue/README.md

 # NiceQueue
 C# .NET Abstraction for AMQP clients

-Currently supporting: AmazonSQS, RabitMQ, FileQueue, MemoryQueue
+Currently supporting: AmazonSQS, MemoryQueue
+To be implemented: RabitMQ, FileQueue

+## TODO

+Add support for other types of serializers (currently using Json.NET only)

 ## Usage